North Carolina Folklife Institute Staff

 Returning to North Carolina in 1998, she spent 14 years as Marketing & Communications Director at A Southern Season, Chapel Hill’s premier gourmet marketplace.
 Further nurturing a love of the foods and flavors of her home state, she was active in the Goodness Grows in NC and Got to be NC initiatives of the North Carolina Specialty Foods Association, the marketing division of the North Carolina Department of Agriculture and Consumer Services.

-Deborah is a regular entertainment columnist for Chapel Hill Magazine’s The WEEKLY and was host of SideDish, a weekly talk show on food and wine, on 97.9 WCHL from 2006-2013 .
+Deborah serves on the board of the Triangle Blues Society as Communications Chair, and was a regular entertainment columnist for Chapel Hill Magazine’s The WEEKLY and host of SideDish, a weekly talk show on food and wine, on 97.9 WCHL from 2006-2013 .

 André Nabors, Chair